 - Communicating: in order to understand each other and learn to accept and respect every point of view, even if it is different from one’s own

-A study day on ‘An Orthodox Christian Perspective on Sickness and Suffering’ took place in Oxford, St Theosevia House.
-A full programme of the day and some pictures are available here: WMI Study Day 2019
+March 2019: A study day on ‘An Orthodox Christian Perspective on Sickness and Suffering’ took place in Oxford, St Theosevia House.

-The Women’s Ministries Initiative worked closely with the Orthodox Theological Research Forum with their 2014 Conference: ‘Inspiration through Time: Women’ Ministries in the Orthodox Church’ (full report here)
+Summer 2014: The Women’s Ministries Initiative worked closely with the Orthodox Theological Research Forum with their 2014 Conference: ‘Inspiration through Time: Women’ Ministries in the Orthodox Church’ (full report here).